-Jenny Rosen is a Bay Area ceramic artist whose work is grounded in justice, exploring the interplay of individual and collective memory.
-Often rooted in mold-making and casting techniques, her practice captures moments metaphorically and physically — preserving fragments of time to create works that serve as both reflections of meaning and expressions of unheard voices.
-Whether casting or hand-building, she seeks to capture and transform personal experience into one that is less particular and speaks to a shared, perhaps uncomfortable, human experience.
+Jenny Rosen is a Bay Area ceramic artist whose practice is grounded in questions of justice and the interplay of individual and collective memory.
+Her work preserves fragments of time—materially and metaphorically—to serve as both reflections of meaning and expressions of unheard voices.
+She transforms personal experience into forms that speak to shared, perhaps uncomfortable, human realities.
+Text plays a central role in her work, appearing through imprinting, screen printing, or decals and approached with attentiveness to its aesthetic qualities and awareness of its power.
 At the intersection of memory, emotion, beauty, and justice, her work reveals personal truths and invites broader conversation.

 Jenny holds a BA from UC Berkeley, an MA from UCLA, and a BFA from California College of the Arts.
-Her work has been shown at the Craft in America Center (Los Angeles), American Museum of Ceramic Art (Pomona), Bedford Gallery, Pence Gallery, Oakland Museum of California, and the American Craft Council show (San Francisco).
+Her work has been shown at the Craft in America Center (Los Angeles), the American Museum of Ceramic Art (Pomona), the Bedford Gallery, the Pence Gallery, Arc Gallery, and the American Craft Council show (San Francisco).
 Features include Handful of Salt, a Bay Area design magazine, and the KCRW Design & Architecture blog (Los Angeles).

 EXHIBITIONS